JosephChataignon/vertical-federated-learning/README.md

 Specify the path where you cloned PyVertical in a `.env` file, and place that file in the `vertical-federated-learning` folder.

 #### Use PyVertical
-Before launching any script, enter the virtual environment created whiel installing PyVertical:
+Before launching any script, enter the virtual environment created while installing PyVertical:

 `conda activate pyvertical-dev`